Numa Perrier: Career

 Perrier co-founded Black&Sexy TV, a creative collective and streaming service for Black millennial audiences, with former partners Dennis Dortch, Brian Ali Harding, and Jeanine Daniels in 2010.
 Their first collaboration was a film called A Good Day to Be Black and Sexy, which premiered at Sundance and was picked up by Magnolia Pictures.
 Beginning in 2011, they used YouTube to post their content.
 Notable shows include The Couple, The Number, Hello Cupid and RoomieLoverFriends.
 Numa starred in The Couple alongside Desmond Faison, and HBO picked up the series for development.

 In 2017, Perrier directed her first feature film Jezebel, starring Tiffany Tenille.
-The film is semi-autobiographical and draws on Perrier's experience as a "cam girl" performer.
-Perrier also co-stars in the film, which was shot on-location in Las Vegas.
+The semi-autobiographical film draws on Perrier's experience as a "cam girl" performer.
+Perrier also co-stars in the film, which was shot on location in Las Vegas.
 Jezebel premiered at SXSW in March 2019, and received positive critical reception.
 The Hollywood Reporter selected Jezebel as one of its "Best of SXSW 2019" picks.
 The Los Angeles Times referred to Perrier as "a very fine naturalistic actor" and gave further praise to her filmmaking, noting her "striking handling and welcome thoughtfulness of style."
 Array Releasing acquired the film in 2019 with a limited theatrical run and it debuted on Netflix on January 16, 2020.
 Perrier was awarded Best Director and Best Feature Film for Jezebel at the 2019 American Black Film Festival.
 Perrier played a recurring guest star role on Showtime's SMILF prior to its cancellation.
-She has also directed television episodes for programs including Queen Sugar, The Wonder Years reboot, Cinema Toast, Reasonable Doubt, and Unprisoned.
-For her work on The Wonder Years, Perrier was nominated in the Outstanding Directing, Comedy Series category at the 2022 Black Reel Awards.

-She also has a production company called House of Numa.

-In 2020, it was announced Perrier would direct the Netflix romantic comedy The Perfect Find starring Gabrielle Union and Keith Powers.
-The film is slated for a 2022 release.

-In December 2021, it was announced that she will produce and star in The Erotic, a biopic about poet and author Audre Lorde.

-Perrier directed a live magic show, The Legend of Black Herman, as a part of Derek Fodjour's art installation, Magic, Mystery, and Legerdemain, which ran from March 29 to May 7, 2022 at The David Kordansky Gallery in Los Angeles.
+Perrier directed a live magic show, The Legend of Black Herman, as a part of Derek Fodjour's art installation, Magic, Mystery, and Legerdemain, which ran from March 29 to May 7, 2022, at the David Kordansky Gallery in Los Angeles.
+She has also directed television episodes for programs including OWN's Queen Sugar, Showtime's comedy-drama series Cinema Toast, Hulu's legal drama Reasonable Doubt, and Hulu's comedy series Unprisoned.
+Perrier also directed the season 3 finale for the ABC sitcom Young Rock.
+For her work on The Wonder Years reboot on ABC, Perrier was nominated for the Black Reel Award for Outstanding Directing in a Comedy Series.

+Perrier's first studio film, The Perfect Find, starring and co-produced by Gabrielle Union premiered at the 2023 Tribeca Film Festival where it received the Audience Award.
+Based on the book by Tia Williams and adapted by Leigh Davenport, the film follows a woman in her forties starting a new career only to fall for a much younger man who is also her boss's son.
+The film released worldwide on Netflix on June 23, 2023, and garnered Perrier an NAACP Image Award nomination for Outstanding Directing in a Television Movie or Special.

+Also in 2023, she directed two episodes of the Hulu comedy series Unprisoned starring Kerry Washington, for which she received the Astra TV Award for Best Directing in a Streaming Comedy Series as well as an NAACP Image Award nomination for Outstanding Directing in a Comedy Series.